 “The Media.”
 We know them.
 We love them.
 We want them to love us.
-As professionals in the art of media relations, us PR folk spend a significant portion of our lives studying journalists’ writing, tracking their interests, and learning what makes them tick.
+As public relations professionals in the art of media relations, we spend a significant portion of our lives studying journalists’ and writing, tracking their interests, and learning what makes them tick.
 Much of the fun of PR is the challenge of finding the perfect media target for a perfect pitch.
 When you have a story that sticks, those are the moments that make the hustle worth it!

 In the often chaotic world of PR, it can become easy to think of the media as mythical beings sitting in a castle in the clouds.
 However, it’s important to remember, the media you’re pitching are people, too!
-While some trends are going to be relevant and interesting to everyone, each journalist should be treated as an individual.
-When we remember that, our relationships have a much better chance of bringing value to ourselves and our clients.
+While some trends are going to be relevant and interesting to everyone, it is key that each journalist should be treated as an individual.
+When we remember that, our relationships have a much better chance of bringing value to ourselves, our clients and our industry.

 Here are some tips for humanizing and personalizing your correspondence with the media:

 A little lost in the media landscape and looking for guidance?
-Drop us a line!
+Check out our PR Services and drop us a line!